Growth hormone stimulation test

 If this test does not raise GH levels, there is a reduced amount of hGH stored in the anterior pituitary.

-In children, this results in growth hormone deficiency.
-In adults, it may be linked to panhypopituitarism or adult growth hormone deficiency.
+In children, this results in GH deficiency.
+In adults, it may be linked to panhypopituitarism or adult GH deficiency.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.